pulp/pulp/docs/dev-guide/contributing/building.rst

 You can see the full list of Pulp's Koji tags
 `here <http://koji.katello.org/koji/search?match=glob&type=tag&terms=pulp*>`_.

-Another thing to know about Koji is that once a particular NEVRA (Name, Epoch, Version, Release, Architecture) is built in Koji, it cannot be built again.
-However, it can be tagged into multiple Koji tags.
-For example, if ``python-celery-3.1.11-1.el7.x86_64`` is built into the ``pulp-2.4-rhel7`` tag and you wish to add that exact package in the ``pulp-2.5-rhel7`` tag, you cannot build it again.
-Instead, you must tag that package for the new tag.
-You will see later on in this document that Pulp has a tool to help you do this.

 Pulp release and testing builds are collections of components that are versioned independently.
 For example, the core Pulp server may be at version 2.6 while pulp_docker may be at version 1.0.
 This assembly is accomplished using release definitions specified in the ``pulp_packaging/ci/config/releases/<build-name>.yaml`` files.
-Each file specifies the detail of a build that the Pulp build scripts can later assemble.
+Each file specifies the details of a build that the Pulp build scripts can later assemble.
 The components within that file specify the target koji tag as well as the individual git repositories and branches that will be assembled as part of a build.
 In addition it specifies the directory within https://repos.fedorapeople.org/repos/pulp/pulp/testing/automation/ where the build results